-The Carrollton Police Department’s K-9 Unit is comprised of three dogs and their handlers.
-Cpl.
-Anthony Johnson handles K-9 “Kilo”, a Belgian Malinois, who is trained in narcotics detection and tracking.
-Cpl.
-Kelly Bennett handles K-9 “Imala”, a Belgian Malinois, who is also trained in narcotics detection and tracking.
-Ofc.
-Jay Shepard handles K-9 “Theo”, a German Shepherd, who is trained in explosives detection and tracking.
+The Carrollton Police Department’s K-9 Unit is comprised of Cpl.
+Anthony Johnson, who handles K-9 “Kilo”, a Belgian Malinois, who is trained in narcotics detection and tracking.

 Cpl.
 Anthony Johnson and Kilo